 Principal evidence for the uniform is a surviving coat and other items, once at Warrington Museum but now in the Duke of Lancaster’s Regiment Lancashire Infantry Museum, a sketch in Kendrick’s account of the corps, and the retrospective portrait of James Ashton.
 (See also my post here.)
 An excellent painting by Percy W Reynolds (reproduced in a publication I’ve not identified) provides a careful reconstruction.

-The coat is dark blue with a scarlet collar, shoulder straps and lapels, edged narrowly in white white, but the cuffs blue edged white.
+The coat, given by James Kendrick, is dark blue with a scarlet collar, shoulder straps and lapels, edged narrowly in white white, but the cuffs blue edged white, including the rear wrist.
 The lapels have seven buttons – three pairs with a single button at each top point.
 The cuffs have two small buttons, with a small button closing each shoulder strap.
 The rear skirts are plain, with two buttons at the rear waist, with no pipings or pocket flaps, and are lined in dark blue rather than the more usual white.
 The white turnbacks are joined by a brass button and two red cloth hearts.
+(My thanks to Jonathan Rogers for the use of his photo of the rear of the coat.)
 The buttons are brass, flat, showing a crown over “LPV” in script.
 Reynolds shows the coat over a white waistcoat with yellow buttons, an entirely reasonable deduction.